Vanilla Kubernetes

 5 GB

 The PVC is created based on the template value with the first run.
-In case the PVC already exists it is directly used (e.g. re-create the pod).
+In case the PVC already exists, it is used directly (e.g. the pod is re-created).

 kubectl apply -f ./deployment/common/001_namespace.yaml -f ./deployment/simple